pecesama/sa.bros.us/readme.txt

    - How much is it (about webshotspro.com)?

-	For general use the screenshots is free unless your system strat to abuse.
+	For general use the screenshots is free unless your system start to abuse.